JiaruiFeng/TAGLAS/README.md

 # Specify task type for each dataset.
 tasks = get_tasks(["cora_node", "arxiv"], ["QA", "subgraph_text"])
 ```
-In defualt, all generated task will not be saved.
-For fast loading and repeat experiments, you can also save and load the generated tasks by:
+By default, all generated tasks will not be saved.
+For fast loading and repeat experiments, you can save and load the generated tasks by:
 ```python
 from TAGLAS import get_task
 # save_data will save the generated task into corresponding folder. load_saved will try to load the saved task first before generate new task.